torvalds/linux/Documentation/userspace-api/media/v4l/dev-osd.rst

 ===========

 Contrary to the *Video Overlay* interface the framebuffer is normally implemented on the TV card and not the graphics card.
-On Linux it is accessible as a framebuffer device (``/dev/fbN``).
+On GNU/Linux it is accessible as a framebuffer device (``/dev/fbN``).
 Given a V4L2 device, applications can find the corresponding framebuffer device by calling the :ref:`VIDIOC_G_FBUF <VIDIOC_G_FBUF>` ioctl.
 It returns, amongst